qmk/qmk_api/docs/development_overview.md

 ## @app.route('/v1/compile/&lt;string:job_id&gt;', methods=['GET'])

 This is the most frequently called endpoint.
-It pulls the job details from redis, if they're still available, or the cached job details on Minio if they're not.
+It pulls the job details from redis, if they're still available, or the cached job details on MinIO if they're not.

 ## @app.route('/v1/compile/&lt;string:job_id&gt;/hex', methods=['GET'])